-- B.Acc. degree or (equivalent as approved by the Programme Director: Training of Accountants), with the understanding that a combined average of 55% must be obtained in FIN308, ODT308 and BLS308. - B.Com.Hons. in Accounting (see regulation F27.6 study code 06506) if option A has been selected.
+- B.Acc. degree or (equivalent as approved by the Programme Director: Training of Accountants), with the understanding that a combined average of 58% must be obtained in FIN308, ODT308 and BLS308.
+BRF308 - B.Com.Hons. in Accounting (see regulation F29.7 Degree code 6506) if option A has been selected.

-The degree comprises four year courses (or equivalent).
+The degree comprises four year modules (or equivalent).

+Modules

 FIN608 Advanced Financial Accounting

 BRF608 Advanced Management Accounting

 BLS608 Advanced Taxation

 ODT608 Advanced Auditing

-Or -
+Or

-A year course (or two honours semester courses) in Business Management, Computer Science and Informatics or Economics, as approved by the Departmental Chairperson, Centre for Accounting.
-Use the appropriate course code.
+A year module (or two honours semester modules)

+in Business Management, Computer Science and

+Informatics or Economics, as approved by the

+Programme Director, Training of Accountants Use

+the appropriate module code.

-Information: Admission to Part I of the qualifying examination of the Public Accountants and Auditors Board / SA Institute of Chartered Accountants.
+Information: Admission to the qualifying examination of the Public Accountants and Auditors Board / SA Institute of Chartered Accountants.

-If a minimum of 50% in each of the four courses, namely.
+If a minimum of 50% in each of the four modules, namely.
 FIN608, BRF608, BLS608 and ODT608 are obtained simultaneously in the examination, the student will be allowed to write the above mentioned qualifying examination.
 The Department of Student Administration will provide the student with the necessary statement of the official examination results.
-For the purposes of admission to Part 1 of the qualifying examination, a student will be allowed a re-evaluation examination in one course only, on condition that:
+For the purposes of admission to Part 1 of the qualifying examination, a student will be allowed a re-evaluation examination in one module only, on condition that:

-- a minimum mark of 40% was obtained for that particular course; and

-- an average mark of 50% is obtained in the four courses in the examination.
+- a minimum mark of 40% was obtained for that particular module; and - an average mark of 50% is obtained in the four modules in the examination.